prakashkumarprasad/MeetMind/README.md

   The server always generates the storage key itself (never trusts client filenames) to prevent path/filename injection.
-- **Web/worker split.** Celery decouples the heavy ingestion pipeline (whisper, embeddings, LLM) from the API so requests stay fast.
-The worker runs on a machine with a CUDA GPU.
+- **Web/worker split.** Celery decouples the heavy ingestion pipeline (whisper, embeddings, LLM) from the API so requests stay responsive.
+In production, the FastAPI backend and Celery worker run as separate containers on AWS EC2.
 - **pgvector for retrieval.** Transcripts are chunked (~200 words with 30-word overlap) and embedded into a `Vector(384)` column for semantic similarity search (with a bounded-distance threshold and recency bonus).